Five DevSecOps Practices to

 How Kusari helps –

-- Provides a unified view of your software supply chain, ingesting a list of all software components (known as a software bill of materials or SBOM), highlighting dependencies, vulnerabilities, open source licenses, and compliance risks across the SDLC.
+• Provides a full view of your software supply chain, ingesting a list of all software components (known as a software bill of materials or SBOM), highlighting dependencies, vulnerabilities, open source licenses, and compliance risks across the SDLC.

 In modern software development, it's rare to build everything from scratch.
 Most applications rely heavily on open source components and third-party libraries.
 While these dependencies can greatly accelerate development, they also introduce significant risk.